 After we finished prepping the wall, we painted the entire main living space a soft grayish blue color.
 I had originally picked out a darker, grayer blue, but my husband wanted lighter.
 We eventually met in the middle with Respite Blue from Sherwin Williams (we love Sherwin Williams paint).

 Now the lights in our 1980’s kitchen remodel have changed.
 When we first moved in, Chip and Joanna were not on HGTV.
-I was a little more intro a transitional look between traditional and contemporary.
+I was a little more into a transitional look between traditional and contemporary.

 When I purchased my original lights, I loved them.
-But, since owning them, I have found the cream colored shades make the room dark and also cast a yellow color on my kitchen cabinets (which no white kitchen cabinet owners want).
+But, since owning them, I have found the cream-colored shades make the room dark and also cast a yellow color on my kitchen cabinets (which no white kitchen cabinet owners want).

 So we changed to traditional schoolhouse lights (which I will show later in the reveal).
 They gave the kitchen more of a farmhouse feel than a contemporary one.